Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Some subjects work well with hard light.
 Others work well with soft light.
 If I have a body builder for a subject, I’m going to use hard light to define those muscles with harsh shadows.
 Maybe not deep or long shadows, but hard light works there.

-If you're into photographing more delicate subjects, soft light may be appropriate.
+Soft light may be appropriate if you’re into photographing more delicate subjects.
 Not many parents want their babies photographed with hard light.

 Match your subject and your light.

-If something can ruin the photo, even when you match your subject to your light, it's using the wrong background.
+If something can ruin the photo, it’s using the wrong background even when you match your subject to your light.

 Your background should not compete for attention and distract the viewer from your subject.